 It is as well to bear all this in mind when looking at specific problems, particularly numerical ones.
-Now that we know the CRR binomial-tree model, which gives us the Black-Scholes formula in discrete time (and hence also, by the limiting argument above, the Black-Scholes formula in continuous time, the main result of the course), we can recognise the 'one-period, up or down' model (\$/SFr in I.8, price of gold in Problems 5), though clearly artificial and stylised, as a workable 'building block' of the whole theory.
-Because P itself does not occur in the Black-Scholes formula(e), there is little practical value in trying to construct more realistic, and so more complicated, models of P. In practice, one exploits instead what one can infer about Q, which does occur in Black-Scholes, from seeing the prices at which options trade.
-Where we are.
+Now that we know the CRR binomial-tree model, which gives us the Black-Scholes formula (in discrete time, and by the limiting argument above, in continuous time), the main result of the course, we can recognise the 'one-period, up or down' model (\$/SFr in I.8 L5, price of gold in Problems 5), though clearly artificial and stylised, as a workable 'building block' of the whole theory.
+Because P itself does not occur in the Black-Scholes formula(e), from a purely financial point of view there is little need to try to construct more realistic, and so more complicated, models of P. Instead, one can exploit what one can infer about Q, which does occur in Black-Scholes, from seeing the prices at which options trade.